usathyan/Dive/README.md

 For Windows users: 🪟
 - Download the .exe version
-- Python and Node.js environments are pre-installed
+- Python and Node.js environments will be downloaded automatically after launching

 For MacOS users: 🍎
 - Download the .dmg version